AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/admin/add-vibes-as-a-launchpoint-service.md

 >
 >**Admin Permissions Required**

->[!PREREQUISITES]
+>[!AVAILABILITY]
 >
 >You must have an active Vibes account and an Adobe license for Vibes SMS.
+Marketo Vibes SMS native integration is available in the U.S. and Canada.
+For other countries, a connection via Marketo Webhooks can be utilized by [contacting Vibes directly](https://www.vibes.com/talk-to-sales){target="_blank"}.

 1. In My Marketo, go to the **[!UICONTROL Admin]** area.